 How to Edit Captions and Transcripts

-Editing caption and transcript files within the transcript pane itself is not yet supported.
-As a workaround, you can download a transcript as a WebVTT file, edit it, then reupload it.
+As an alternative, you can download a transcript as a WebVTT file, edit it, then reupload it.
 First, download the transcript as a WebVTT file and open it in a text editor or caption or subtitle editor of your choice.
 Make your edits and save the file.
 Delete the existing transcript file from the video, then upload your edited WebVTT file in its place.

 How Captions and Transcripts are Stored